FAQ's for Electrical Contractors

 - I only do one work in one city and I have an electrical contractor license from that city, do I have to get a statewide electrical contractor license?

-Answer: If you are a corporation, firm, institution, organization, company or representative of one, then you must obtain a statewide license per Section 324.920.3, RSMo, unless you are doing work only in a city or county that does not require a license per Section 324.920.4, RSMo.
-The new statewide license aims to allow an electrical contractor to maintain just one license that is recognized statewide instead of having a license for each city or county.
-Each contractor will have to evaluate their situation and make the decision that works for them.
+Answer: No. The statewide electrical contractor license is optional, not mandatory.
+If you work only in places where you are currently licensed, or no license is required, you may not want a statewide electrical contractor license.
+However, if you would like to have one license that is recognized statewide, then the new statewide license may be for you.
+The new license aims to allow an electrical contractor to maintain just one license that is recognized statewide instead of having a license for each city or county.
+Each electrical contractor will have to evaluate their situation and make the decision that works for them.
 You may want to consult with your attorney to assist in making this decision.
+Statutes you may want to review include Section 324.920.3 and .4, RSMo.

 - I work in a city or a county that does not require an electrical contractor license.
 Do I need to get a new statewide license?

-Answer: No. Section 324.920.4, RSMo, states: Any person operating as an electrical contractor in a political subdivision that does not require the contractor to hold a local license shall not be required to possess a statewide license under sections 324.900 to 324.945 to continue to operate as an electrical contractor in such political subdivision.
+Answer: No. Section 324.920.4, RSMo, states: Any person operating as an electrical contractor in a political subdivision that does not require the contractor to hold a local license or that operates as an electrical contractor in a political subdivision that requires a local license possessed by that person, shall not be required to possess a statewide license under Sections 324.900 to 324.945, RSMo, to continue to operate as an electrical contractor in such political subdivision.

 - I work for a company that has multiple licensed electrical contractors, does the new law require everyone in the company to get a statewide license?